About this subject

 This subject teaches students the fundamental principles and basic skills of drafting patent specifications.
 It does so through a combination of in-class instruction sessions on a range of topics, in-class drafting exercises with review sessions, and out-of-class drafting exercises with tutorial review sessions.
 Students are assessed by two practical assessment tasks, undertaken individually outside the classroom.
 Passing the subject will satisfy the knowledge requirements specified by the Trans-Tasman IP Attorneys Board (TTIPAB) for Topic Group G: Drafting patent specifications.
-The lecturers for this subject include two practising patent attorneys with substantial experience teaching drafting skills.
+The lecturers for this subject include a number of practising patent attorneys with substantial experience teaching drafting skills.

 Principal topics include: